pauloacs/Computational-Rheology/README.md

 solver:

-2- Evolution of the eigen values and eigen vectors of the conformation matrix - Here various considerations have been tested.
+2- Evolution of the eigen values and eigen vectors of the conformation matrix - This whole approach was encouraged by Collin's and Va in (ref).
+The proposed implementations such as various other implementations were considered.

 1- Collins'_method_exp - Method from "Numerical approach to simulating turbulent flow of a viscoelastic polymer solution" by T. Vaithianathan and Lance R. Collins with exponential kernel transformation
+solver:

 2- Collins' approach
+solver:

 3- Assuming A=lambda*D with further mathematical simplifications
+solver:

 4- Using eigen decompotion on D (deformation rate tensor) to use the eigen vectors as the principal directions

   i - Numerically solving principal deformations dif. equation
+   solver:

   ii - Approx analytical solution to the evolution of principal deformations
+  solver:
     a)  ..
     b) incremental

 6 -
+solver:

 Tutorials are presented to test every solver.